 Gloom of Kilforth (Sept 2015) – the first game i ever supported, largely off the back of the designer’s free contributions to other games i like.
 The artwork for this game went off the scale and the final product visually exceeded original expectations.
 Delivered in June 2017.
 See details here > fantasy adventure card games.

-7th Continent (Oct 2015) – this is an adventuring game, set across tiles making a world map that unveils as you explore.
-It is slightly less fantasy world based, and has an amazing tile laying concept which each contain decisions you need to make and affect the future adventure.
-It has proved to be a fantastic solo game.
+7th Continent (Oct 2015) – this is an adventuring game, set across tiles making an island map that unveils as you explore.
+It is slightly more real world based than pure fantasy, and has a great tile laying concept which each contain decisions you need to make and affect the future adventure.
+It has become an excellent solo game.
 Delivered in August 2017.
 See details here > fantasy adventure card games.

 Too Many Bones (Mar 2016) – developed into an amazing final product that looks and feels superb.
-This is a little more battle focused, but does have a quest journey to follow, and the dice and chips are a fairly unique game combination and I ended upgrading the chips too.
+This is a little more battle focused, but does have a quest journey to follow, and the many dice and chips are a fairly unique game combination.
 Delivered in April 2017.
-See my initial thoughts here > Too Many Bones and in the top list > fantasy adventure board games.
+See my initial thoughts here > Too Many Bones and in the top list > fantasy adventure card games.

 Thunderstone Quest (Mar 2017) – a remake of a popular deck building game with new cards, artwork and rules.
 Given Thunderstone Advance has remained one of my top 10 games since 2012 i had a lot of interest in this revised edition and it delivers well with new village and dungeon additions that improve the gameplay.
 Delivered in February 2018.
 See initial thoughts here > Thunderstone Quest v Advance.

 City of Kings (April 2017) – this adventure questing game uncovers a map as you move, with heroes and workers combining together.
 Heroes have unique development trees to choose from, and you will have resource management to build new structures and affect the map.
 Monsters are also generated with random abilities and combinations.
-This was the best kickstarter campaign i have followed, and it is even now due out early in January 2018 delivery and is 4.5 stars for excitement.
+This was the best kickstarter campaign i have followed, and is due in March 2018 delivery at 4.5 stars for excitement.

-Sine Tempore (June 2017) – this is a sci-fi fantasy mission based game, and is set to compete with games like Imperial Assault or Galaxy Defenders.
+Sine Tempore (June 2017) – this is a sci-fi fantasy campaign mission game with miniatures, to compete with the likes of Imperial Assault or Galaxy Defenders.
 The model count is huge, and look amazing, along with the tiles and hero cards.
 This is a good alternative to a more purist fantasy world and it has a lot of appeal.
-Its turn gameplay has some nice new ideas, but we cant really tell how well the balance will come out yet.
-Excitement level is 4 stars but it wont be seen i suspect until late 2018.
+Excitement level is 4 stars but it wont be seen until November 2018.